The Thing About Losing Everything

 But Allie and her husband have decided to rebuild their home, something which requires navigating insurance, city permits, contractors, and so much more.

-And she's also a block captain for the other people who have decided to stay, answering questions they might have about rebuilding.
+And she's also a block captain for the other people who've decided to stay, answering questions they might have about rebuilding.

 But Allie told us that every time she has a new question, answering it gives birth to 15 more questions.